 The floor should provide adequate traction to prevent slipping and reduce the risk of injuries.
 It should offer a non-slip surface even when users are sweaty.
 Safety is paramount when it comes to working out, and anti-slip floors reduce the risk of accidents whilst providing a secure surface for all intensive workouts.

-Ensure the flooring is durable and can withstand the constant impact of cardio exercises and heavy foot traffic.
+Ensure the gym flooring is durable and can withstand the constant impact of cardio exercises and heavy foot traffic.
 High-quality rubber flooring tends to be more durable and long-lasting.

 If your cardio area is on an upper floor or near other spaces, consider flooring that minimizes noise from equipment and footsteps.
-A well adapted floor to your type of training, will be able to absorb part of the noise and reverberations that take place during your workouts.
+A well adapted surface to your type of training, will be able to absorb part of the noise and reverberations that take place during your workouts.

 Coordinating the floor with the décor of your space is ideal for an optimum workout experience.
 Choose a flooring style that complements the overall look and branding of your gym should be considered.
 Different color options are available, and brand customization.